Stacktape

 DynoAn instance of your service

-Heroku PostgresRelational database (also possibility of serverless database)
+Heroku PostgresRelational database (with the option of a serverless database)

-Heroku RedisRedis cluster (also possibility of serverless redis)
+Heroku RedisRedis cluster (with the option of serverless Redis)

-Stacktape config file stacktape.yml is an infrastructure as a code (IaC) that specifies your services - how to package them and what resources they have available, along with your databases and all other infrastructure resources.
-Additionally, it can specify automated actions to execute as a part of the deployment process, such as testing or database migrations.
+The stacktape.yml file is an infrastructure-as-code (IaC) file that specifies your services, databases, and other infrastructure resources.
+It also defines how to package them and what resources they have available.
+Additionally, it can specify automated actions to execute as part of the deployment process, such as testing or database migrations.

-Create config file stacktape.yml in your application's project directory.
+Create a stacktape.yml file in your project's root directory.

-For easier writing of the config, you can try to use our interactive config editor or use our VSCode editor extension.
+For an easier authoring experience, you can use our interactive config editor or our VS Code extension.

 resources: